 If you have more room, you can add almonds (yes, they survive Midwest winters), beets, chard, fennel, chickpeas, figs (grows well in a pot), asparagus, cardoon, chicories, radicchio, endives, broccoli, cauliflower, or annual artichokes.
-Here is my last year's garden plan: My 2017 Edible Garden Plan
+A word of caution, don't go overboard the first year!

 If you are just beginning a garden, do start small.
 You want the garden to be fun and relaxing, not overwhelming.
 Don't be afraid to begin.
 The force of life is strong and really doesn't need much from us.
 Buy a few plants in the early spring and just put them in the ground with a natural fertilizer and you will be amazed at how they just go to town all by themselves!

 Catalogs I love are the ones that the links are on the right.
 I have ordered from them all and been happy with their selection and how well the plants did.

 Still having trouble deciding?
 Well, you have some time before the season starts.
 Heck, you can procrastinate all the way to June..........
 It is not too late to start a garden in June!
 You can use this time to make your plan based on what you eat this winter.
 Use this winter to figure out what to grow in the ...